adamsoliev/adamsoliev.github.io/_posts/2024-01-27-distributed-operating-systems.markdown

 is complex.
 It is also insufficient to build GPU-based frameworks since many workloads require both CPU and GPU execution.

-Alternative Solutions
+What are alternative solutions?
   * Monolithic frameworks (Distributed TensorFlow, Apache MXNet, and PyTorch Distributed)
     * re-implement a dataflow interface using low-level message-passing interfaces
     * expose a specialized DAG-based programming interface
     * fault tolerance is commonly supported through checkpointing

-    * they aren't general enough (hyper-parameter search, RL, CPU-based preprocessing that overlaps with GPU computations)
-    * so users have two options:
+    * since they aren't general enough (can't efficiently support hyper-parameter search, RL, CPU-based preprocessing that overlaps with GPU computations), users have two options:
       * add more workloads to these frameworks
         * very high incremental complexity
-        * can't still handle inference (low latency for dynamic requests in inference, vs. high-throughput on static inputs for training)
+        * can't still handle inference (low latency for dynamic requests in inference vs high-throughput on static inputs for training)
       * create 'glue systems'
         * burden falls on the application developers, as specialized frameworks typically do not take on the necessary responsibilities of managing resources, data movement, and recovery across frameworks

-Propositions
+A proposed solution
   * A general-purpose distributed programming interface based on distributed futures, actors, and tasks
     * distributed futures extend rpc with a shared and immutable address space
   * Architecture for this interface